Last updated: 2018-01-22

 Governors are owners of medium-sized cities.

-- Be an active [Senator] for at least 4 weeks with no active warnings.
+- Be an active [Senator] with no active warnings.

-- Have at least 60 original buildings of significant size and detail in your city.
+- Have a recommended count of 60 original buildings of significant size and detail in your city.

 - Build a epic landmark in your city that uniquely identifies your city, such as a tower, monument, or structure that has some distinct architectural or cultural feature.